SENSORY PROCESSING THERAPY

 How can we help?

-The activities will gradually increase in complexity and become more challenging as the child’s nervous system adapts to the sensations and movement.
-Sensory Integration theory has confirmed that most children will be able to outgrow their difficulties and even if a certain disorder appears permanent, a child can learn how to adapt through development of coping strategies.
+The massages and activities will gradually increase in complexity and become more challenging as the child’s nervous system adapts to the sensations and movement.

 BOOK A CONSULTATION